fanzheng10/HiSig/README.md

 Use `parse.py` to parse the results.
 Example of usage:

-`python /cellar/users/f6zheng/Code/HiSig/parse.py --ont sample.ont --rout sample_ms_impact.impact-w-rand.tsv --signal sample_signals.txt --out sample_ms_impact_summary.tsv`
+`python parse.py --ont sample.ont --rout sample_ms_impact.impact-w-rand.tsv --signal sample_signals.txt --out sample_ms_impact_summary.tsv`

-The final result is `sample_ms_impact_summary.tsv`, in which each row is a gene set (system); gene sets are ordered by their q-value.
+The final result is `sample_ms_impact_summary.tsv`, in which each row is a gene set (system); gene sets are ordered by their q-value (Benjamini-Hochberg FDR).
 The columns `Mutation model input` and `Rank of model` represent genes' signals in the input and their ranks among all genes, to help understand the results.